stjordanis/token_sale_starter/README.md

 ## Why?

 We have too many repeating functions for each new contract.
-Why instead not to modularize everything and make a contract for the each specific job of the major contract?
-Think of this project as a library-driven development for businesses.
-This one is meant to do simple job - fill the token details (what' you're selling) and requirements (as an example, currently whitelisting is implemented and can be set by the contarc towner wiuthout touching the code itself).
+Why instead not to modularize everything and make a contract for the just a single specific job of the major contract?
+Think of this project as a library-driven development for business processes.
+This one is meant to do simple task - you fill the token details (what you're selling) and requirements into dApp and get running own ICO site without touching the code.

 ## Install